Obesity in Dogs and Cats

-*NB: a word regarding pet food treats – always purchase products such as dried jerky-style treats including liver, and rawhide chews, from reputable sources.
-It is best to avoid cheap products made overseas as there have been incidences of contamination and toxicity including acute kidney failure reported in Australia
+Always purchase products such as dried jerky-style treats including liver, and rawhide chews, from reputable sources.
+It is best to avoid cheap products made overseas as there have been incidences of contamination and toxicity including acute kidney failure reported in Australia.

 Tools for Success:

-- Schedule 2 meals for the day – this spreads the calorie intake and keeps the metabolic rate elevated through the day; it improves satiety, and allows absolute control over the volume of food the pet consumes.
-Ad lib feeding for most domestic dogs and many cats is not recommended
+- Schedule 2 meals for the day – this spreads the calorie intake and keeps the metabolic rate elevated throughout the day; it improves satiety, and allows absolute control over the volume of food the pet consumes.
+Ad-lib feeding for most domestic dogs and many cats is not recommended

 - Commit to a diet designed for weight loss (prescription diets such as Hills Metabolic, or Royal Canin Obesity are fantastic) – the advantage of these foods is they are calorie-restricted, but still provide a complete balanced diet in a reasonable volume of food.
 By simply cutting back the volume of a normal adult dog or cat food enough to achieve weight loss, your pet may be missing out on essential nutrients, and be left hungry – this increases begging and scavenging behavior

-- Regular weigh-ins – these are essential; they provide a objective measurement of progress, which increases motivation levels, and allow us to adjust the diet once a healthy body weight has been achieved, or if results are not being seen
+- Regular weigh-ins – these are essential; they provide an objective measurement of progress, which increases motivation levels, and allow us to adjust the diet once a healthy body weight has been achieved, or if results are not being seen.

 - Separate pets for meal time if there are multiple in the house

 - Prevent access to other food – eg. Put your dog outside when it is time to feed toddlers and children, this is a notorious source of ‘extra’ food being consumed by your dog (and some cats!)